dreamcatcher-tech/network/Inbox/2024-04-18 1544 SILD DAO requirements.md

-accounting for the DAO so all the planned things have a projected cost in many different dimensions ambient coordination - if your interests are known, then we can coordinate on your behalf finance management, like community based mortgages
+accounting for the DAO so all the planned things have a projected cost in many different dimensions ambient coordination - if your interests are known, then we can coordinate on your behalf finance management, like community based mortgages automated realtime project updates dispute resolution

 It starts with a strong knowledge base, permanent data

+We need to come up with a name - generative DAO.
+Basically putting the A into DAO.

 Daos are a proposal queue.